 - Gourami or Lalia.
 Gourami gets along with the peaceful Lalia.
 Both species prefer water with similar parameters.

 - Mollies.
-Mollies are similar in size to the gourami.
+Mollies are identical in size to the gourami.
 Males are aggressive within a species but friendly towards members of another species.
-Choose comfortable water for both types: mollies like water of medium hardness.
+Choose comfortable water for both types: mollies like the water of medium hardness.

 - Danio Rerio.
 Full compatibility with this peaceful and mobile fish.
-Danio fish prefer cool water.
+Danio fish prefer cold water.
 The appropriate temperature for neighbors is 71-75 F.

 - Minor.
 Minor is a mobile and bright fish.
 They are well suited for keeping with gouramis due to their size, similar habitat conditions, and the ability to add color diversity to the overall aquarium.
 Minor has a peaceful character.

 - Neon.
-Various types of neons will certainly become good companions for the gourami.
-However, it is better to choose larger individuals.
+Various types of neons will indeed become excellent companions for the gourami.
+However, it is better to choose more significant individuals.
 Small blue or black neon fish are most likely to become live food.

 - Apistogramma.
 These peaceful and unusually bright dwarf fish will also be able to live with calm gouramis.
-They prefer soft and slightly acidic water; it is desirable to organize a thicket of aquatic plants in the aquarium for them.
+They prefer soft and slightly acidic water; it is desirable to organize a thicket of aquatic plants in the aquarium.

 - Catfish Plecostomus.
 Catfish feed more often on plant food.
 Plecostomus will not harm their neighbors.
 Water parameters are similar; soft water is preferred and perfectly compatible with gourami.

 READ MORE: What Fish live well with Guppies

 Relative to Compatible Types